henriquesimoes/humpback/solutions/README.md

 so on (click [here](../test/README.md) for a complete list).

 Before executing the command, we need to make sure all Python package dependencies are satisfied.
-For doing so, we recommend using [a virtual environment][venv], since it avoids messing up other configurations in your development environment.
-After configuring our virtualk env, run
+For this, we recommend using [a virtual environment][venv], since it avoids messing up other configurations in your development environment.
+After configuring our virtual env, run

 ```bash
   pip3 install -r util/sets/requirements.txt